ilmax/site/content/posts/k3s-raspberry-pi-worker/index.md

 ---
 title: "Install K3s on a Raspberry PI - Worker node"
+description: How to install a Kubernetes multi-node cluster on Raspberry PI 5, the worker nodes setup
 date: 2024-07-12T09:23:18+02:00
 draft: false
 series: ["K3s on Raspberry PI"]